vsoch/chunkRank/README.md

 ### Arguments:

- - lookup: A vector of ints, with each int corresponding to the actual group assignment, and names(lookup) corresponding the unique id.
+ - **lookup**: A vector of ints, with each int corresponding to the actual group assignment, and names(lookup) corresponding the unique id.
 If gold standard "ideal" is not provided, this variable will be sorted to derive the "ideal" gold standard [eg, 1 1 1 1 2 2 2 2...
 N]

- - predicted: The predicted ordering, all labels in predicted must be present in lookup, and lengths must be equal
+ - **predicted**: The predicted ordering, all labels in predicted must be present in lookup, and lengths must be equal

- - ideal: The ideal gold standard ordering, increasing [eg, 1 1 1 1 2 2 2 2..
+ - **ideal**: The ideal gold standard ordering, increasing [eg, 1 1 1 1 2 2 2 2..
 N]

- - cutoff: The cutoff position for giving partial accuracy.
+ - **cutoff**: The cutoff position for giving partial accuracy.
 This can be the number of
           images returned in the first pagination of an image search, the size of the first group (no partial accuracy given), or the length of the list (partial accuracy given for all) [default = 100] Cases not included in the accuracy